Technical – Clinical Trials

 A 100 participant randomised blinded trial of diet and exercise alone vs diet, exercise and NutriKane supplementation for an 8-week high level weight loss program that included moderate to high levels of exercise and diet control.
 The study found that the NutriKane group lost almost twice as much weight as the control group over the 8 weeks (5.74kg in the control group compared to 10.19kg in the NutriKane group).
 NutriKane appeared to be equally beneficial to men and women.
 Participants also found it easier to maintain the diet control portion of the program.
-While not specifically tested, it was noted that those people living with diabetes in the trial observed better BSL control during the 8 weeks and had reduced HbA1c at their next check-up.
+While not specifically tested, it was noted that those people in the trial that were living with high BSLs observed better BSL control during the 8 weeks and had reduced HbA1c at their next check-up.

 - Standard Glycaemic Index (GI) trials showed that NutriKane lowers the GI of solid meals, juices, protein drinks and mixed meals.
 The benefit was observed when NutriKane was included in the meal preparation, baked into bread and cakes or simply consumed in water with the meal.
 The average GI reduction was 19 points with a range of 15 - 36.
 The reduction was often significant enough to make High and Medium GI meals to become low GI meals.
-Reducing the glycaemic index of a meal is a well established strategy for improving blood glucose control in people living with both Type 1 and Type 2 diabetes.
+Reducing the glycaemic index of a meal is a well established strategy for improving blood glucose control.

 - Practitioner-led case studies have found several benefits to ongoing intestinal health including reduction in gastric reflux, reduction in IBS and IBD symptoms, general feelings of wellbeing etc. At this stage these have not been formally trialled.

 - Pre-clinical animal trials at Royal North Shore Hospital in 2019 demonstrated that NutriKane provided significant benefits to subjects with Type 1 diabetes.
 Further work is being done in this area.
-These results are fully consistent with customer feedback from people living with Type 1 diabetes who experienced improved control and a reduction of hypoglycaemic events, both in frequency and intensity.
+These results are fully consistent with customer feedback who experienced improved control and a reduction of hypoglycaemic events, both in frequency and intensity.

 Proposed and Ongoing Trials

-- An exploratory trial on the effect of NutriKane D on Chronic Kidney Disease (CKD) in patients with diabetes following on from anti-inflammatory data generated at Macquarie University.
+- A full clinical trial at the Royal North Shore Hospital is proposed to test the effect of NutriKane D on Chronic Kidney Disease (CKD) in patients with diabetes following on from anti-inflammatory data generated at Macquarie University.
 This will open a new market for MediKane.

 - A trial of NutriKane D eliminating or reducing the symptoms of gestational diabetes.
 There is a strong desire for non-pharmaceutical management of diabetes in pregnancy and as NutriKane is known to reduce constipation and reflux as well as manage blood glucose levels it is an ideal candidate.